Roger Duff: Biography

 Especially for his work on the Wairau Bar, Duff received many honours and awards, including the Percy Smith Medal (1948), a Doctor of Science from the University of New Zealand (1951), election to fellowship of the Royal Society of New Zealand (1952), and the Hector Memorial Medal (1956).
 In 1953, Duff was awarded the Queen Elizabeth II Coronation Medal.
 In the 1977 Queen's Silver Jubilee and Birthday Honours, he was appointed a Commander of the Order of the British Empire, for services as director of the Canterbury Museum since 1948.

+In the 1960s he helped raise his nephew, writer Alan Duff.

+In 1969 Duff participated in the Cook Bicentenary Expedition undertaking archaeological research.

-Duff collapsed at his museum on 30 October 1978 and died.
+Duff suffered a stroke at the Canterbury Museum on 30 October 1978 and died.
+His coffin was laid in state at the museum prior to his funeral service at Christchurch Cathedral.
+His remains were cremated.